 What is asbestos?

 Asbestos is a group of minerals that occur naturally as bundles of fibers.
-These fibers, found in soil and rocks in many parts of the world, are made of silicon, oxygen, and other elements.
-There are 2 main types of asbestos fibers:
+These fibers are found naturally in soil and rocks in many parts of the world.
+They are made mainly of silicon and oxygen, but also contain other elements.
+There are 2 main types of asbestos:

 - Amphibole asbestos fibers are straight and needle-like.
-There are several types of amphibole fibers, including amosite, crocidolite, tremolite, actinolite, and anthophyllite.
+There are several types of amphibole fibers, including amosite (brown asbestos), crocidolite (blue asbestos), tremolite, actinolite, and anthophyllite.

 Asbestos fibers are strong, resistant to heat and to many chemicals, and do not conduct electricity.
 As a result, asbestos has been used as an insulating material since ancient times.
 Since the industrial revolution, asbestos has been used to insulate factories, schools, homes, and ships, and to make automobile brake and clutch parts, roofing shingles, ceiling and floor tiles, cement, textiles, and hundreds of other products.